rdnfn/icai/README.md

 ## Run experiment with your own data

-To run ICAI on your dataset, you first need to convert it to a `csv` file with the following three columns: `text_a`,`text_b`,`preferred_text`.
-The first two should be strings.
-Note that the ICAI implementation currently uses no separate "prompt" column.
-If such a column exists in your dataset, you likely want to add the prompt to each response column (`text_a`,`text_b`) such that the ICAI algorithm can understand the full context of the preference label.
+To run ICAI on your dataset, you first need to convert it to a `csv` file with the following required columns:
+- `text_a`, `text_b`: The text responses to compare
+- `preferred_text`: The preferred response, must be one of `"text_a"` or `"text_b"`

+Optional columns that will be included in the annotated pairs output:
+- `input`: The prompt or question that elicited the responses
+- `model_a`, `model_b`: The model names that generated each response

+The text columns should be strings.
+If your dataset has a separate "prompt" or "input" column, you can include it as an `input` column in your CSV, and it will be properly included in the annotated pairs output.
 Entries in the column `preferred_text` should take one of two values: `"text_a"` or `"text_b"`.
 Ties or other annotation values are currently not used by the algorithm.

-To run ICAI on you prepared dataset, simply use:
+To run ICAI on your prepared dataset, simply use:

 ```
 icai-exp data_path="<path/to/your-data.csv>"